ariajafari/Master_Thesis_Style/README.md

 # Master_Thesis_Style
-A master's thesis style for the Physics department of the University of Tehran.
+A xelatex master's thesis style for the Physics department of the University of Tehran.